 Empowerment and civic engagement are interwoven experiences from which Affad developed innovative projects like the Muslim Youth Leadership Program in Sacramento and the Community Bridging program with Japanese and Muslims.

-Kianna Shann is the Strategic Communications Manager with the Interfaith Movement for Human Integrity.
-In this capacity her responsibility is to successfully tell the stories of those which we are fighting for in a way that ultimately changes the collective consciousness.
-She is a graduate of the California State University Northridge and holds a Bachelors of Science Degree in Family and Consumer Science with a minor in Marketing.
-She has been with this organization for three years.
+Kianna Shann is a graduate of the California State University Northridge and holds a Bachelors of Science Degree in Family and Consumer Science with a minor in Marketing.
 Prior to her work with Im4HumanIntegrity she was the program coordinator for the Urban Media Foundation.
-She is also a freelance writer for Our Weekly Newspaper

 Samantha Vázquez is a first-generation Chicana, daughter of Mexican immigrants, and native of Southern California.
 She has two bachelor degrees from UC Santa Cruz in Community Studies and Sociology earned in 2016.
 Samantha has a background in public health as well as a strong history of commitment to know your rights trainings for immigrant populations.
 She is especially attuned to newly arrived communities and the partnerships that form with organizations in order to provide families with resources such as affordable medical care, job sources, legal help, and housing.
 Specifically, her passion lies with communities which are largely immigrant or people of color due to her family background.